|Director||Type||Date of Appointment||Term||Date of Leaving|

 I joined St Cyprian's in 2006 as a class teacher.
-I have taught across many year groups in the school and I became Assistant Headteacher in 2018 and then Acting Deputy in 2019.
+I have taught across many year groups in the school and I became Assistant Headteacher in 2018, then Acting Deputy in 2019 and Deputy Head in 2020.
 I am also the Senco .
 St. Cyprian’s is an inclusive school and I am proud to be part of the St Cyprian's family.

 I have been a Foundation governor at St Cyprians Greek Orthodox Primary Academy for several years.

 My aim in this very important and privileged role is to govern in a way to provide a safe and enjoyable environment for our children to learn, partnered with a stable and secure future for our school.
 I am very proud to be part of this school that has gone from strength to strength due to its commitment to continual improvement.

 I currently hold the position of chair at Bishop Christophoros Greek School and am an active committee member of St Mays Greek Orthodox Cathedral in Camberwell.